 In February 2022, we entered into a forward sale amendment to the 2020 ATM Program, under which we may, from time to time, offer and sell shares under the equity distribution agreement pursuant to forward sale transactions (the "Equity Forward Amendment").
-Under the 2020 ATM Program and Equity Forward Amendment we may, from time to time, offer and sell our common stock to or through sales agents at amounts up to an aggregate amount of \$1.5 billion.
-The forward sale agreements provide three settlement alternatives: physical settlement, cash settlement or net share settlement.
+Under the 2020 ATM Program and Equity Forward Amendment we may, from time to time, offer and sell our common stock to or through sales agents up to an aggregate amount of \$1.5 billion.
+The forward sale agreements provide three settlement alternatives to us: physical settlement, cash settlement or net share settlement.
 In accordance with ASC 815, the forward sale agreements are classified as equity for balance sheet purposes.
-In March 2022, we executed two forward sale agreements to sell shares of our common stock with maturity dates in March 2023.
-The aggregate proceeds for the two forward sale agreements to be received upon settlement is not significant.
+As of June 30, 2022, we executed five forward sale agreements to sell 579,873 shares of our common stock with maturity dates ranging from March 2023 to June 2023.
+The future gross settlement value for the forward sale agreements is approximately \$394.8 million at an aggregate weighted-average forward sale price of \$680.77 per share.
+The weighted-average forward sale price that we expect to receive upon physical settlement will be subject to adjustments for a discount rate factor equal to a specified benchmark rate less a spread minus scheduled dividends during the terms of the agreements.